movementlabsxyz/MIP/MIP/mip-34/README.md

 A detailed plan should be proposed addressing the implementation of the different components, and ideally MIPs to capture the requirements for each component.

 - **validators network**: how they communicate and build the _super-majority proof_.
-- **L2-confirmation**: communication of the super-majority proof to the DA.
+- **fastconfirmation**: communication of the super-majority proof to the DA.
 Validators should certificate in the order of seconds to provide confirmation guarantees in the order of seconds.
 - **postconfirmation**: L1 validation contract, how it verifies the super-majority proof and if and how there is interaction with the DA layer.
 - **staking**: what crypto-coin is used for staking, safeguards to prevent validators from exiting too early etc